Skip to main content

 How to Use Bitpaper

 Bitpaper is the best online whiteboard, built by tutors for tutors.
-Read our article to learn about the different features it has to offer

-Written by Shahid Lakha
+Written by Holly Forbes

-Updated over a week ago
+Updated this week

 Bitpaper has lots of great features which are essential for online tutors.
-This article details some of them, and provides links to further resources that you can use to help you learn more about Bitpaper.
-Bear in mind that if you need to use handwriting then you will need a graphics tablet or similar device.
+This article details some of them and provides links to further resources that you can use to help you learn more about Bitpaper.
+Bear in mind that if you need to use handwriting, then you will need a graphics tablet or similar device.

 Note: Usage of Bitpaper is governed by Bitpaper's terms and privacy policy.
 By using Bitpaper, you agree to and are bound by these terms.